derzidane-boop/ds-eda-project/README.md

 ---
 ## In-Case of Failure
 If you fail to do the setup by yourself, then please revisit the previous repositories where you have done the setup and follow those steps.

+# King County Housing – Exploratory Data Analysis

+## Project Overview
+This project performs an exploratory data analysis (EDA) on housing data from King County, USA.
+The goal is to understand key factors influencing house prices and to provide data-driven recommendations for a selected client.

+## Data Source
+The data originates from a PostgreSQL database and consists of two tables: house details and house sales.
+The tables were joined using a LEFT JOIN and exported locally as a CSV file.
+The dataset is intentionally excluded from version control as required by the assignment.

+## Methodology
+The analysis follows a structured EDA workflow:
+1. Data understanding and cleaning
+2. Formulation of research questions and hypotheses
+3. Distribution analysis
+4. Relationship and correlation analysis
+5. Client-focused recommendations

+## Client Focus
+The selected client is **Jennifer Montgomery**, a high-budget buyer interested in waterfront properties with strong resale potential within one year.

+## Key Findings
+- House prices are strongly influenced by living area, construction grade, and waterfront access.
+- Waterfront properties show significantly higher prices.
+- Recently renovated, high-grade houses in top neighborhoods offer the best short-term resale potential.

+## Presentation
+A high-level presentation summarizing the methodology and recommendations for non-technical stakeholders is provided in the `slides/` folder as a PDF.

+## Requirements
+- Python 3
+- pandas
+- matplotlib
+- seaborn